bucs110a0spring22/ch-10-lab-nagimad/README.md

 Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
-the enemies move around and the hero fight them
+the enemies move around and the hero fights them
 #### Unique Feature
 background music in srs/song.py.
 I added an ogg music file in the assets, which plays in bacground of the game window